Local search (Internet): Evolution

-Local search is the natural evolution of traditional off-line advertising, typically distributed by newspaper publishers and TV and radio broadcasters, to the Web.
-Historically, consumers relied on local newspapers and local TV and radio stations to find local product and services.
+Local search is the natural evolution of traditional offline advertising, typically distributed by newspaper publishers and TV and radio broadcasters, to the Web.
+Historically, consumers relied on local newspapers and local TV and radio stations to find local products and services.
 With the advent of the Web, consumers are increasingly using search engines to find these local products and services online.
 In recent years, the number of local searches online has grown rapidly while off-line information searches, such as print Yellow Page lookups, have declined.
-As a natural consequence of this shift in consumer behavior, local product and service providers are slowly shifting their advertising investments from traditional off-line media to local search engines.
+As a natural consequence of this shift in consumer behavior, local product, and service providers are slowly shifting their advertising investments from traditional off-line media to local search engines.

 Of directories, search engines and maps

-One can search local information via search engines.
+One can search for local information via search engines.
 These often return local search results from directories and maps.
 Google for instance, will present results from its directory (called Google Business Profile) in Google Maps and also in the search engine results pages in the form of a local pack.
 One can also look for local information by searching Apple Maps Search engines offer local businesses the possibility to upload their business data to their respective local search databases.